stamat/poops/example/src/markup/docs/quick-start/postcss-tailwind.md

 - **`in` / `out`** — input and output CSS files.
 - **`options.plugins`** — array of plugin names.
 Each is a string, or a tuple `["name", { opts }]`.
 - **`options.minify` / `options.justMinified`** — same behaviour as the other pipelines.
+- **Source maps** — an input ending in a `sourceMappingURL` has its map composed through the pass and written beside the output, so a Sass output post-processed here still traces to its `.scss`.
+  An input carrying no map produces none.

 Pass options to a plugin with the tuple form: